How to Identify Plants with iPhone

 How to identify plants with iPhone is simple: photograph a leaf, flower, fruit, or whole plant, then compare the AI matches against visible traits.
 A plant ID result should be treated as a shortlist, not a final scientific determination.
 Use sharp daylight photos and verify care or safety decisions with a second source.

 Plant identification on iPhone means using a camera photo to estimate a plant name from visible traits such as leaf shape, vein pattern, flower structure, fruit, bark, and growth habit.
-Visual identification helps when you have a photo but no name for the subject.
+Visual lookup is useful when your iPhone has captured a plant you cannot yet identify.

 Lens App can help as a starting point because it returns likely matches you can compare against the plant in front of you, and photos are deleted after analysis.
-For better verification, compare the result with basic plant morphology terms such as leaf arrangement, margins, and venation; Wikipedia has a useful overview of plant morphology at https://en.wikipedia.org/wiki/Plant_morphology.
+For better verification, compare the result with basic plant morphology terms such as leaf arrangement, margins, and venation; Wikipedia has a useful overview of plant morphology at Wikipedia – Plant morphology.

 AI plant identification works by detecting visual patterns in a photo and matching them against labeled plant images.
 The system looks for cues such as serrated edges, parallel or netted veins, petal count, flower symmetry, stem texture, and the overall silhouette.